 I spend my time like I spend my money: on purpose.

 This is especially true over the holidays.
-Because I’m on the road so much during the year, I am very intentional with how I spent my time over the Christmas break.
-My priority is the people living under my roof, not any of the distractions that come with the commercialism of the season.
+Because I’m on the road so much during the year, I’m very intentional about how I spend my time over the Christmas break.
+My priority is being with the people under my roof, not getting caught up in the hustle and bustle of the season.

 1. Make a List

 Ask yourself this question: What memories do I want to make with friends and family this Christmas?
 Do you love watching classic Christmas movies or baking cookies?
 Get creative and think of activities that are unique to your family.
 You could even start a new tradition!
 If you love sports, you could organize a family “winter Olympics.”
 Or you could plan a fun scavenger hunt for your kids.
 If you need inspiration, talk to your friends who are in the same stage of life as you or have kids around the same age as yours.
 Ask about their traditions and add the best ideas to your list.

 Remember that being intentional requires planning.
 Write down your wish list, then schedule the activities before time gets away from you.
 And don’t forget to communicate with your family—get them pumped about spending time together!
 If you’re excited, they will be too.